baoduy/npm-restful-action-creator/README.md

 }
 ```
 >*I'm using [Axios](https://github.com/axios/axios) as a helper for all Rest call this is a great library and saving a lot of efforts when working with Rest on Javascript application development.*

-Review the code above, All the methods look like similar, except the endpoint and parameters.
+Review the code above, All the methods look like similar, except the endpoint URL and parameters.

 ### 2. What Restful-Action-Creator can help.
+As you know each Web API will have a base URL with multi endpoint and each endpoint representative for a data type with multi actions (get, post, put, delete, ...) allow the consumer working with that data.

+This library had been developed allow to simulate exactly the same hierarchy above.

-1. It allows defining a Global API instance at **RestfulCreator.ts** which shall be shared to all controllers.
+1. I defined a Global API instance for the Web API in **RestfulCreator.ts** which shall be shared to all endpoints development later.
 ```javascript
 //File RestfulCreator.ts
 import RestfulCreator from 'restful-action-creator';